 The exhibit is further enhanced by extensive, interactive online material on a dedicated website.
 Meet by name the people who lived throughout Wisconsin and northern Illinois two centuries ago.
-Discover the locations of and information about their villages.
-Follow their descendants’ stories which continue today.
-Allow primary historical sources to take you on a day-by-day journey through the unfolding of the events of 1832-1833 and beyond.
+Learn about the people, places, and stories in-depth, and allow primary historical sources to take you on a day-by-day journey through the unfolding of the events of 1832-1833 and beyond.

 Grand Opening May 14, 2022

 Thank you to those who have supported this initiative and the grand opening event.

 *"A Landscape of Families" is made possible in part by Wisconsin Humanities, with funds from the National Endowment for the Humanities and the State of Wisconsin.
 This project supports Wisconsin Humanities' mission to strengthen the roots of community life through educational and cultural programs that inspire civic participation and individual imagination.
 Any views, findings, conclusions or recommendations expressed in this project do not necessarily represent those of the National Endowment for the Humanities.